-After searching for my passion, I decided to start a side business to start to develop products and bring them to market.
-I enjoyed Nursing but I didn't see myself doing it for 40 years and being happy.
+After searching for my passion, I decided to start a side business to develop products and bring them to market.
+I enjoyed nursing but I didn't see myself doing it for 40 years and being happy.
 I wanted to work on things that could have a greater overall impact and working in business allows you to do that.

 Did the problem ever seem like it was bigger than you?

 No!
 If other people had figured out a way to start a business then there was no reason why I couldn't do the exact same thing.

 How did you know that you were uniquely positioned to solve this problem?